prasannanegalur/udacity-dend-s3-data-lake/README.md

-# Setting up a Data Lake on S3 for Sparkify
+# Set up a Data Lake on S3 for Sparkify
 #### Creation of the Data Lake on AWS S3 using Spark

 ### Purpose:
-We will be creating a Data Lake on AWS S3 for Sparkify app using the Event Log and Song files stored on S3.
+Create a Data Lake on AWS S3 for Sparkify app using the Event Log and Song files stored on S3.
 The source files are in JSON format and we will read and process the files using Spark.
 The Data Lake will have a set of parquet tables having fact and dimension information.
 The tables will be useful for sparkify to analyze their data in a more effective way which will in turn help them to make better business decisions.
-It will help them to understand user's taste in songs, their choice and listening pattern and utlizing those analytics, Sparkiy will be able to provide more quality service and gain their user base.
+It will help them to understand user's taste in songs, their choice and listening pattern and utlizing those analytics, Sparkfiy will be able to provide more quality service and gain their user base.

 ### Source File Information:
 There are 2 different types of Data (Event log files and Song files) that is available for the Sparkify music streaming application amd they are stored as JSON files.
 Following are the paths for the files: